 November

-November 13, Monday: Govardhan Puja
+November 2, Saturday: Govardhan Puja

-November 24, Friday: Guru Teg Bahadur’s Martyrdom
+November 24, Sunday: Guru Teg Bahadur’s Martyrdom Day

 December

-December 24, Sunday: Christmas Eve
+December 24, Tuesday: Christmas Eve

-State and union territory holidays
+State and Union territory holidays

 The list of state and union territory holidays is quite large.
 Please click here – https://www.india.gov.in/state-and-ut-holiday-calendar – to review local holidays that apply to your place of business.

-In addition to office closures, governments in the state and union territories often observe “dry days” or days when the sale of alcohol is not permitted, on gazetted and state and union territory holidays.
+In addition to office closures, governments in the state and union territories often observe “dry days,” or days when the sale of alcohol is not permitted, on gazetted and state and union territory holidays.
 Dry days also routinely occur on local election dates.